Vodafone begins arbitration against India in tax dispute

-NEW DELHI Vodafone Group Plc has begun an international arbitration against the Indian government in a more than $2 billion tax case, toughening its stance in a long-running dispute that has dented foreign investor sentiment.
+NEW DELHI Vodafone Group Plc has begun an international arbitration against the Indian government in a more than $2 billion (1.17 billion pounds) tax case, toughening its stance in a long-running dispute that has dented foreign investor sentiment.

 The British mobile phone operator was widely expected to go for an international arbitration after its talks with the Indian government failed to find a solution last year.